gabrielfs7/php-di-container/README.md

 Create container.json file

 - It it possible to pass multiple json files.
-For instance, you can create a files containing only the "parameters" session.
+For instance, you can create a separated file containing only the "parameters" session.
-- The files must have the session "parameters" or "services" ans the example above.
+- The files must have the session "parameters" or "services" and the example above.

 ```
 {